- Ensuring transparency in related-party transactions

 Certain economies including Israel and Japan, permit full access to documentary evidence both before and during the trial.
 Cyprus, France and the United Kingdom allow shareholders to request the appointment of a government inspector with full powers to verify and obtain copies of any corporate document.
 El Salvador, Singapore and South Africa require that all company documents related to the case be open for inspection during the trial.
 Cambodia, Libya and República Bolivariana de Venezuela permit limited or no access to evidence during the trial, making it virtually impossible for minority investors to prove their case.

-Economies with the strongest protections of minority investors also grant extensive rights to shareholders and increase their role in major corporate decisions.
-They provide governance safeguards protecting shareholders from undue board control and entrenchment.
+Economies with the strongest protections of minority investors for listed companies also grant extensive rights to shareholders and increase shareholders’ role in major corporate decisions.
+They also provide governance safeguards protecting shareholders from undue board control and entrenchment.
 In addition, they require corporate transparency on ownership stakes, compensation, audit and financial prospects.
-The following section measures if such rights in corporate governance are available in publicly listed companies.
+The following sections measure whether such rights in corporate governance are available in publicly listed companies.

 Increasing shareholder rights and role in major corporate decisions